PabiMoloi/Parmesan/README.md

 # Parmesan
-A simple iOS project that will display a list of Italian recipes including ingredients and instructions on how to make them.
+A simple iOS project that displays a list of Italian recipes including ingredients and instructions on how to make them.